-Kinesiology majors must earn a "C" or better in all KIN courses and all core science courses.
+Kinesiology majors must earn a "C" or better in all KIN courses.
 All KIN students must sign up for KIN 099 - Comprehensive Examination during the semester in which they graduate.
 This exam will be administered the last Tuesday prior to finals week.
 Failure to achieve a passing grade (60%) on the written exam may result in oral exam or other remedial action.

-Pre-Physical Therapy Track (36 Hours)
+Pre-Physical Therapy Track (44 Hours)